dabliss/bliss_sd_behavior_2017/README.md

 # bliss_sd_behavior_2017

-Code needed to reproduce the analysis of behavioral data in Bliss et al., 2017.
+Code needed to reproduce the analysis of behavioral data in Bliss et al., 2017, Sci Rep.

 For access to the data, please contact Dan Bliss at dpb6@nyu.edu.